Fusarium patch: Hosts and symptoms

 M. nivale can infect all cool-season turf grass species.
 Annual bluegrass (Poa annua), perennial ryegrass (Lolium perenne) and creeping bentgrass (Agrostis stolonifera) are more susceptible.
 In the fall, M.nivale infection begins as small, orange to red-brown spots, circular and only a few centimeters in diameter.
 During the winter and into the spring seasons, well-defined, clustered, circular patches 10–20 cm in diameter, of necrotic leaf tissues form on mown turf.
 Microdochium nivale is mostly seen on grasses mown at heights of three inches or greater.
-On taller grass, patches often lack a circular pattern that is seen in shorter mown grass.
+On taller grass, patches often lack the circular pattern that is seen in shorter mown grass.
 Pink snow mold patches usually follow drainage patterns since conidia spores are readily dislodged and transported by rainfall and water flowage.
 Under prolonged cool and wet conditions, white-pink mycelium can be observed along the circumference of diseased patches.

 Disease cycle

 M. nivale begins by oversummering (surviving the summer) in thatch or soil as haploid mycelium or spores.
-When cool, wet weather arrives in the fall or winter the mycelium grows from thatch or soil and infects leaves.
+When cool, wet weather arrives in the fall or winter, the mycelium grows from thatch or soil and infects leaves.
 These environmental conditions also favor the development of asexual spores called conidia on conidiophores.
 These conidia infect leaf sheaths and blades near the soil.
-Wind and surface water will help aid in the spread of this disease as it will allow for the spores to contact near by healthy plant.
+Wind and surface water help aid in the spread of this disease, as they allow for the spores to contact nearby healthy plants.
 The disease becomes very severe if allowed to spread from the leaf blades to the crown of the plant.
 This usually only happens under extreme circumstances, particularly if snowfall covers unfrozen ground.

 Environment

-Microdochium nivale becomes problematic when turf experiences lengthy periods of cool, wet weather typical of fall or spring and into early summer in the Northern Hemisphere.
-The name is somewhat confusing because the presence of snow is not necessary for this pathogen to develop.
+Microdochium nivale becomes problematic when turf experiences lengthy periods of cool, wet weather, typical of fall or spring and into early summer in the Northern Hemisphere.
+The name is somewhat confusing, because the presence of snow is not necessary for this pathogen to develop.
 The disease can thrive under snow cover, however, if it falls on unfrozen soil with thriving turf.
-In general this disease tends to develop proficiently when grass is growing at a slower than normal rate.
-Limiting fall nitrogen applications in an attempt to decrease the growth of grass and promote dormancy can help decrease the incidence of Pink Snow Mold.
-In regions of high humidity and temperatures ranging between 32 and 46 degrees Fahrenheit or 0 to 8 degrees Celsius, pink snow mold will develop rapidly.
+In general, this disease tends to develop proficiently when grass is growing at a slower than normal rate.
+Limiting fall nitrogen applications in an attempt to decrease the growth of grass and promote dormancy can help decrease the incidence of pink snow mold.
+In regions of high humidity, and temperatures ranging between 32 and 46 F, pink snow mold will develop rapidly.

 Management

-There are a number of different ways to manage diseases including cultural, chemical, and biological controls.
-Some of these controls are more effective than others, however, the best approach to a managing any disease, including Microdochium Patch, is an integrated approach called Integrated Pest Management or IPM.
-IPM uses a combination of chemical, cultural and biological controls to reduce spending on pesticides and to decrease pesticide resistance.
-The following are some of the most important cultural controls used in managing Microdochium Patch.
+There are a number of different ways to manage diseases, including cultural, chemical, and biological controls.
+Some of these controls are more effective than others.
+The best approach to a managing any disease, including microdochium patch, is an integrated approach called Integrated Pest Management (IPM).
+IPM uses a combination of chemical, cultural and biological controls to reduce spending on pesticides and decrease pesticide resistance.
+The following are some of the most important cultural controls used in managing microdochium patch.